 The most “minimally invasive” orthopedic surgery!

 When debilitating pain, pinching, weakness, and stiffness of your knee, hip, or shoulder limits your daily activities, and conservative methods of treatment (pain medications, physical therapy etc.) fail to provide adequate relief, arthroscopic surgery may be the answer to your problem.
-Major surgery can be accomplished through two or three small stab-wound "portals" using micro-cameras and mini-shaving instruments.
-Both Dr. Kozinn and Dr. Evangelista are experts in arthroscopic surgery techniques.
+Major surgery can be accomplished through two or three small stab-wound “portals” using micro-cameras and mini-shaving instruments.
+Dr. Kozinn is an experts in arthroscopic surgery techniques of all joints.
 Typical diagnoses in the knee are torn meniscus (two C shaped cushion-like cartilages that are shock absorbers in the knee), torn ACL ligament, kneecap grinding (patello-femoral pain), loose bodies, and osteoarthritis of the knee (surface damage of the smooth hyaline cartilage surfaces).
 Arthroscopic knee procedures are almost always out-patient surgeries with more rapid recoveries.
 Patients who do not have jobs of physical labor can be back to work in a day or two.
-Anesthesia can be a "light general" or a "regional".
+Anesthesia can be a “light general” or a “regional”.
 A spinal anesthetic allows you to be fully awake (and you can watch the TV monitor of your own surgery if you so desire!).
 Pain is very mild (ice works better than the pain-pills!), and recovery is fast.
-ACL surgery is a bit more involved, as most often a tendon graft from a cadaver is inserted in drill holes to replace your torn ACL, however the recovery is usually much faster than it was years ago and it is still an out-patient procedure.
+ACL surgery is a bit more involved, as most often a tendon graft from a cadaver is inserted in drill holes to replace your torn ACL, however the recovery is usually much faster than it was years ago and it is usually an out-patient procedure.

 A newer area of arthroscopic treatment involves the hip joint.
 Longer arthroscopic instruments, and a “traction table” allow distraction of this tight joint.
 Bone spurs can be trimmed, loose bodies can be removed, and labral tears can be debrided or repaired.
 A “new” diagnosis of FAI (femoro-acetabular impingement” is gaining interest as a probable precursor to more advanced osteoarthritis if not treated early.
 We are able to treat this problem with a combination of arthroscopic and “mini-open” techniques.
 Hip replacement surgery can often be delayed with use of this technique.
 Not every hip is a good candidate for arthroscopy, and often the damage is already advanced.
 In those cases, total hip replacement done through an “ANTERIOR” muscle sparing approach can greatly facilitate early recovery and minimize pain. ( See Blog on Anterior Hip Replacement on bottom Home page).